A County Clerk and proven leader you can depend on.

 David began his career as a law clerk for United States District Judge William Bertelsman and then with the Commonwealth Attorney’s office.
 From 2006 to 2008, Yates served as Assistant Attorney General of Kentucky.
 Thereafter, Yates was an attorney for the UAW.
 He has since worked as a personal injury attorney, owning his own Law Practice for almost 15 years.

 David was the youngest member elected to the Louisville Metro Council in 2010, where he served until 2020.
 During that time, Yates was also elected twice by his colleagues to serve as the Louisville Metro Council President for two consecutive terms.
 He is still the youngest member ever elected to be Metro Council president.
-He was elected to the Kentucky Senate in November 2020 and assumed office on January 1, 2021, where he currently serves in Senate leadership as the Minority whip.
+He was elected to the Kentucky Senate in November 2020 and assumed office on January 1, 2021, and served as the Minority Whip until being sworn in to serve as Jefferson County Attorney on October 8th.

 David lives in South Louisville with his wife, Lindsey, and his daughters, Ava and Grace.